 According to the National Institute on Aging, dementia is the loss of cognitive functions such as thinking, remembering, and reasoning to such an extent that it interferes with a person's daily life, while Alzheimer's disease is a progressive brain disorder that slowly destroys memory and thinking skills and is the most common cause of dementia.
-An estimated 5.8 million people in the United States are living with Alzheimer's disease and related dementias, with women, Latino, and Black Americans at a significantly higher risk for developing these conditions.
+Nearly 7 million Americans are living with Alzheimer's and this number is expected to rise to 13 million Americans by 2050.
+Women, Hispanic, and Black Americans are at a significantly higher risk for developing Alzheimer's and related diseases.